Directed Interdisciplinary Studies

 The D.I.S. degree is open to all students at Montana State University.
 To apply for admission, students must submit an academic transcript (3.5 minimum GPA) and two letters of recommendation attesting to the motivation of the applicant and their ability to work independently, along with the essay questions and Research/Project Proposal.
 Successful applicants will be granted admission to the Honors College at Montana State University.

-Application materials are due March 1, 2023.
+Application materials are due March 1st as a priority deadline.
 Applications will be reviewed by the D.I.S.
 Oversight Board.
 Interviews will be held in middle or late March, and applicants will be notified of their status in time to register for fall classes.
 Students will be admitted based on the strength of their written application, academic record, letters of recommendation and personal interview.
 If students are not selected for the D.I.S. program, they may reapply at any time.

 Information for Current D.I.S. students